mmoehabb/zigsdl/README.md

 - [x] Write a script file for playing sounds.
 - [x] Make scripts of any arbitrary object accessible via foreign objects; objects can call methods attached to other objects.
 - [x] Make the code more compliant to Zig philosophy; by passing allocators in parameters.
-- [ ] Comment/document each method and function.
+- [x] Comment/document each method and function.
 - [ ] Write unit tests for all modules.

+### Version 0.2.0

+- [ ] Make scenes behave like cameras; they can zoom in and out, and even move in the four directions.
+- ...